 In this case, we'll be doing a Manager Review, so we'll need to select review templates for both the Manager and the Self Review reviewer types.

-In the case where peers or direct reports are reviewing, we may want to anonymize the names of the reviewers, or allow the reviewee to only see a summary written by the manager of the reviews.
+For 360 degree reviews that include peer and upward feedback, you may choose to anonymize the names of the reviewers, or only allow the reviewee to see a summary written by their manager that synthesizes all of the reviews about that employee.

 In this case, since the only reviews come from the manager and the reviewee, we'll select "Share all feedback with reviewers' names attached".

-In the "Final Scores" section, we'll select whether we want a score to be generated from the review of the reviewee.
-This score may be used to help admins better analyze performance across the organization.
+In the "Scored Attributes" section, we'll select whether we want the reviewee's manager to provide numerical scores on values such as Performance and Behavior.
+This score may be used to help admins better analyze performance across the organization and can be used in Lattice engagement survey analytics.

 In this case, we'll enable final scores.